friendsofgo/killgrave/README.md

 However, since the last version, they are no longer needed, so you can simply override those options if you want to.
 Furthermore, the `imposters_path` option in previous version towards reference to the path where the app was launched, but in the last version it is relative on where the config file is.

 The `delay` option is the time that the server waits before responding.
 This can help simulate network issues, or server high load.
 You must write `delay` as a string with postfix indicating time unit (see [this](https://golang.org/pkg/time/#ParseDuration) for more info about actual format).
-Also you can specify minimum and maximum delays using separator ':', the server respond delay will be choosen at random between this values.
+Also, you can specify minimum and maximum delays using separator ':', the server respond delay will be chosen at random between these values.

 Default value is no delay at all.